GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
 <summary style="font-size:20px;font-weight:bold">Manage application role assignments using TechBiz portal</summary>

-From 4 January 2023, agencies need to use [TechBiz portal](https://portal.stg.techbiz.suite.gov.sg/) to manage application role assignments for their subscribed SGTS services.
+From 4 January 2023, if agencies can subscribe to an SGTS service (known as Tenant in TechPass portal) via the TechBiz portal, agencies need to use [TechBiz portal](https://portal.stg.techbiz.suite.gov.sg/) to manage their application role assignments.

 Currently, agencies manage application role assignments via TechPass portal or Automation API.